lovasoa/dezoomify-rs/README.md

         --timeout <timeout>
-            Maximum time between the beginning of a request and the end of a response before the request should be interrupted and considered considered failed [default: 30s]
+            Maximum time between the beginning of a request and the end of a response before the request should be interrupted and considered failed [default: 30s]

 ARGS:
     <input-uri>    Input URL or local file name
-    <outfile>      File to which the resulting image should be saved [default: dezoomified.jpg]
+    <outfile>      File to which the resulting image should be saved
 ```

 ## Documentation